Persistent organic pollutant: Stockholm Convention on Persistent Organic Pollutants

 The Stockholm Convention was adopted and put into practice by the United Nations Environment Programme (UNEP) on May 22, 2001.
 The UNEP decided that POP regulation needed to be addressed globally for the future.
 The purpose statement of the agreement is "to protect human health and the environment from persistent organic pollutants."
 As of 2024, there are 185 countries plus the European Union have ratified the Stockholm Convention.
 The convention and its participants have recognized the potential human and environmental toxicity of POPs.
 They recognize that POPs have the potential for long-range transport and bioaccumulation and biomagnification.
 The convention seeks to study and then judge whether or not a number of chemicals that have been developed with advances in technology and science can be categorized as POPs.
 The initial meeting in 2001 made a preliminary list, termed the "dirty dozen", of chemicals that are classified as POPs.
 As of 2024, the United States has signed the Stockholm Convention but has not ratified it.
-There are a handful of other countries that have not ratified the convention but most countries in the world have ratified the convention.
+Most other countries have ratified the convention.